KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Background and Motivation

 In standard autoregressive generation, recomputing $K_{\leq t}$ and $V_{\leq t}$ from all previous tokens at every step would be computationally prohibitive.
 To address this, inference engines employ a \textbf{KV Cache}, storing the key and value vectors for previous tokens.
-At each step $t$, the system only computes the new pair $(k_t, v_t)$, appends it to the cache, and performs the attention operation over the accumulated state.
-While this caching mechanism is essential for autoregressive generation, the attention operation presents distinct bottlenecks during the two phases of inference: \textit{prefilling} and \textit{decoding}.
+At each step $t$, the system only computes the new pair $(k_t, v_t)$, appends it to the cache, and performs attention over the accumulated state.
+However, as the sequence length increases, the attention mechanism presents distinct bottlenecks during the two phases of inference: \textit{prefilling} and \textit{decoding}.

-\textit{During prefilling}, the model processes the entire input prompt of sequence length $N$ in parallel.
+\textit{During prefilling}, the model processes the sequence of length $N$ in parallel.
 While highly parallelizable, the quadratic complexity of attention $O(N^2)$ quickly dominates execution time.
-Consequently, attention becomes the primary bottleneck for long contexts.
-As illustrated in \cref{fig:breakdown}a, for a sequence length of 100K tokens, attention computation accounts for 82\% of the total latency, rising to 94\% at 400K tokens.
+Consequently, attention becomes the primary bottleneck for long contexts (\cref{fig:breakdown}a).

 \textit{During decoding}, the model generates tokens autoregressively.
-Although the attention complexity per step is $O(N)$, the process is fundamentally \textit{memory-bound}.
-Each generation step requires loading the KV cache from VRAM to GPU registers.
-As the sequence grows, the KV cache footprint expands linearly, eventually consuming the vast majority of GPU memory (\cref{fig:breakdown}c).
-This linear growth in memory consumption not only increases latency (\cref{fig:breakdown}b) but also hard-limits the maximum batch size and context length due to memory exhaustion.
+Although the attention complexity per step is $O(N)$, this process is memory-bound as it necessitates loading the KV cache from memory at every step.
+As the sequence grows, the massive data transfer saturates memory bandwidth, driving up latency (\cref{fig:breakdown}b), while the expanding cache occupies significant GPU memory (\cref{fig:breakdown}c), imposing strict limits on both batch size and context length.